 Frank L. Jones is professor of security studies at the U.S. Army War College in Carlisle, Pennsylvania, where he holds the General Dwight D. Eisenhower Chair of National Security.
 A retired member of the Senior Executive Service, he served in several high-level policy and strategy positions in the Office of the Secretary of Defense and is the recipient of several civilian awards.
 He lives in Carlisle, PA.

-~ Advance Praise ~
+~ Praise for Blowtorch~

 “Blowtorch provides a revealing look into the hitherto unexamined role played for three decades by cold war strategist Robert Komer.
 Those looking to understand counterinsurgency theory will be especially drawn to Jones' illuminating discussion in Komer's leadership of CORDS.”

 —Professor Larry Berman, author of Zumwalt: The Life and Times of Admiral Elmo Russell "Bud" Zumwalt, Jr.

 “Frank Jones delivers more than an excellent biography of an exceptional civil servant, strategist, and statesman.
 It is also more than a window into a pivotal period in American history.
 Blowtorch is a particularly important book because, read critically, it sheds light on how to develop and implement strategies to ensure national security and protect vital interests.
 Geopolitical dynamics of the period appear comparable to today's; the problems of national security seem analogous; and Robert Komer's manner of thinking about those problems is relevant and instructive.”

 —H.R.
 McMaster, author of Dereliction of Duty: Robert McNamara, Lyndon Johnson, the Joint Chiefs of Staff, and the Lies that Led to Vietnam